 INFJ & ESFJ Friendship Dynamics

-One of the most fantastic qualities about an INFJ-ESFJ friendship dynamic is their ability to intuitively understand what each may need.
+One of the most fantastic qualities of an INFJ-ESFJ friendship dynamic is their ability to intuitively understand what each may need.
 INFJ needs quiet time alone to rest and recharge, while ESFJ yearns for social connection as a way to lift their spirits.
-Because each knows what the other may need they can enjoy time apart doing their own thing without worrying about causing friction in their relationship.
+Because each knows what the other may need, they can enjoy time apart doing their own thing without worrying about causing friction in their relationship.

 What makes INFJ and ESFJ good for each other as friends?

 Their ability to communicate their needs with each other and a mutual desire to understand each other’s points of view is a strong foundation they often build their friendship upon.
-As long as they maintain a healthy communication pattern and address any issues that come up along the way their chance of enjoying a healthy long-term friendship increases exponentially.
+As long as they maintain a healthy communication pattern and address any issues that come up along the way, their chance of enjoying a healthy long-term friendship increases exponentially.

 Could they be close friends?